recurly/recurly-revrec-docs/docs/ADVANCED/reports/contract-stage-report.md

 | Debit Account is Blank                                             | The line stuck has no debit account assigned.
 Please check the configurations to add in the debit account.                                                           |
 | Pob Rule setup is missing in book                                  | The line has no POB rules configured.
 Please check the POB rules section and configure the POB rules to process this line.                                           |
 | Pob setup missing for some lines in this contract in book          | One or more of the lines in the contract are missing POB Rule configuration.
 Please check and update the POB rules for the concerned lines to process this line.     |

+# FAQ

+**Q: What does “Debit Account is Blank” or “Credit Account is Blank” mean?**
+A: A transaction line is missing its assigned debit or credit account.
+Review your configuration and assign the correct accounts to the affected lines.

+**Q: Why am I seeing “Updated SO Amount is in a different sign than previous Billed Amount”?**
+A: The updated Sales Order (SO) amount uses a different sign (positive/negative) than the original billed amount.
+Ensure the updated SO amount uses the same sign as the original.

+**Q: What causes “Error Processing SO update”?**
+A: This can occur (e.g., with a Credit Memo Request) when the updated SO amount is less than the amount already billed.
+Verify the SO update amount; it must not be less than the billed amount.

+**Q: What does “Updated SO Amount is less than Billed Amount” mean?**
+A: The total billed amount exceeds the SO amount.
+Increase the SO amount to match or exceed the billed amount, or enable overage per your system policy.

+**Q: Why am I getting “Bundle child updates are not allowed”?**
+A: Direct updates to bundle child lines aren’t permitted.
+Make updates on the parent bundle line instead.

+**Q: How do I fix “POB Rule setup is missing in the book” or “POB setup missing for some lines in this contract in book”?**
+A: One or more lines do not have a Performance Obligation (POB) rule configured.
+Configure the appropriate POB rules for all missing lines.
+Note: if any line lacks a POB, the entire contract may remain stuck in Stage.

+**Q: What should I do for “Error Loading SO Line”?**
+A: The associated SO line hasn’t successfully processed from the contract stage.
+Resolve the SO in Contract Stage first, then proceed with downstream documents.

+**Q: What does “Invalid Cost, SO not present in system” mean?**
+A: The SO number in the cost file is incorrect or doesn’t exist.
+Verify the SO number and re-upload the file.

+**Q: Why am I seeing “Bundle child updates are not allowed” in the Cost Stage?**
+A: The no-update rule for bundle child lines applies to costs as well.
+Update costs on the parent bundle line.

+**Q: How do I fix “Invalid Cost Type, Cost Type setup is missing”?**
+A: The specified Cost Type hasn’t been configured.
+Add/configure the Cost Type correctly, then re-process.

+**Q: What does “Allocated Commission lines cannot be updated” mean?**
+A: Lines with allocated commission are locked from updates.
+Use a new transaction or a reversal rather than editing the original line.